apache/yunikorn-core/docs/coding-guidelines.md

 make lint
 ```

-See the product documentation for more information.
+See the golangci-lint product documentation for more options and information on how to run the tool.

 ### Configuration
 A predefined configuration is provided for the two projects that use them: